 Students may complete the requirements for the MSES program following one of two degree plans: thesis or non-thesis plans, each requiring a minimum number of 30 units.
 Please visit the online Graduate Catalog for more detailed graduate information and a complete list of courses offered.

-The non-thesis plan allows students to choose to do directed experiential learning, a project, or they may satisfy the entire unit requirement throught coursework.
+THE NON-THESIS PLAN allows students to choose to do directed experiential learning, a project, or they may satisfy the entire unit requirement through coursework.
 Students must complete a minimum of 30 units.

 Students in the blended program who choose the non-thesis plan with the directed experiential learning option could postpone their co-op experience until they are admitted into the blended program.
 If they are accepted into the program, then, after they have completed a minimum of two graduate courses, they can register instead for the graduate level "Directed Experiential Learning" (DEXL).
 DEXL is similar to Co-op except that technical expectations are elevated.
 At the end of the work experience, students must submit a comprehensive report documenting fulfillment of specified technical and professional learning objectives.

 3. COURSEWORK: Students can satisfy the entire 30 units through coursework.
 This allows students to take two additional courses, increasing their technical breadth and/or depth.